meltaxa/solariot/README.md

 1. Log in to the PubNub site and generate your API keys.

 2. Download or clone this repository to your local workstation.
+Install the required libraries (see Pre-requisites section above).

 3. Update the config.py file with your inverter's IP address and give your Inverter a unique name which will be used in dweet.io.
 Generate a random UUID at [https://www.uuidgenerator.net](https://www.uuidgenerator.net/).